Like any familiar scent, the whiff of a new car can tug on our emotions. But can the chemical cocktail harm you? Experts weigh in.

 Download the free AAA Auto Buying Tools app for on-the-spot searchable car information including safety ratings, specifications, features, pricing, and car comparisons.
-Available for iPhones at AAA.com/mobile.

 This article was published in July 2012.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.